 The collection development policy for the ERC is located here.

 The broad disciplinary nature of Teacher Education requires that the ERC collections represent all areas of K-12 curriculum.
 Mathematics, science, social studies, art, music, and language arts materials, in a variety of formats, circulate to support the Teacher Education curriculum and instruction in the Lynch School of Education.

 The Educational Resource Center is a collaborative space with many different study space options.

-There is a study carrel space, round tables for group or individual work, and reading chairs with and without desk attachments.
+There is a study carrel space, and there are round tables for group or individual work, as well as reading chairs, both with and without desk attachments.

-The ERC is not a quiet library but the backspace tends to be less noisy.
-There is a long table with outlets, round tables, and a KIC scanner, and there are round tables.
+The ERC is not a quiet library but the back space tends to be less noisy.
+There is a long table with outlets, a KIC scanner, and there are round tables.

 The ERC's interactive technology room has tables that can be configured as needed, a SMARTboard, and a plasma screen with DVD and VCR capability.
 This is an ideal space for practicing presentations and working on collaborative projects.